-Sarah Thebarge is a speaker and author who earned a master's degree in Medical Science from Yale and was earning a master's in Journalism at Columbia University when she was diagnosed with breast cancer at age 27.
+Sarah Thebarge is a speaker and author who earned a master's degree in Medical Science from Yale.
+She was earning a master's in Journalism at Columbia University when she was diagnosed with breast cancer at age 27.
 After leaving everything behind with nothing but two suitcases to her name, she encountered a Somali refugee family on a train in Portland.
 Sarah developed a relationship with them, and over the next few months, while she taught the single Somali mom and her five daughters how to live in America, they taught her how to love and be loved again.
+Her memoir of that experience, The Invisible Girls, was named a World Magazine 2013 Notable Book.

 Sarah has practiced medicine internationally, spending three months at a hospital in Togo, West Africa, and one month in rural western Kenya, where she started a clinic for children who have lost their parents to AIDS.